AidanNeeson/renewable-ml-thesis/thesis.md

 Combining it all together realizes a tool that is easy to use, as it has very few inputs, and has the ability to produce a wide range of predictions for various different values.

+## Ethical Progress

+Since many of the ethical implications of this work are out of the scope of the project itself, it is especially important to highlight the work that is being accomplished in the community to address the various issues.
+The renewable energy field attempt to be as conscience as possible when considering the effects of installing renewable energies.
+This can be clearly seen in India's efforts to reduce emissions.
+A large consideration that India is taking into account when looking at installing renewable energy to meet their goals is the potential land use effects. [su12010281] In this study, they examine two approaches to installations: one explores placing new infrastructure in natural habitats or high production agriculture, while the second explores placing new infrastructure on lands already degraded by humans. [su12010281] It was discovered that putting wind turbines in already degraded areas and installing solar panels on rooftops where possible, would lead to lesser land use impacts that utilizing natural habitats and agricultural spaces.
+[su12010281] This work points in a clear direction when concerning the practices that should be considered when developing new energy technologies elsewhere in the world.
+Prioritizing already developed lands will mitigate the land  use impacts of renewable energy, effectively negating one of the biggest concerns with renewable energy.

+Another substantial concern deals with the negative socio-economic, environmental, and health effects that mining the resources needed for low-carbon technologies has on communities and individuals.
+When concerning the health of the environment, many countries have adopted rules an regulations that ensures sustainable mining practices are followed.
+Environmental Impact Assessment (EIA) is a tool used around the world that does just this.
+[singh2016environmental] The key scopes of this tool are to identify appropriate measures to mitigate the negative impacts of mining and to enhance the benefits of mining through policy, where in the reach of this tool can benefit areas like soil contamination, all the way to biodiversity conservation
+[singh2016environmental] All of these positive environmental effects in turn will only seek to benefit the health of individuals in and around areas with heavy mining operations.
+From a socio-economic lens, solutions become a bit trickier.
+While mining offers employment to many, it leaves some areas without jobs, creating large economic disparity. [@LOAYZA2016219] A solution being investigated deals with using past, abandoned mining operations as a catalyst for both environmental and economic growth.
+Bioreclamation of mined out areas brings back otherwise decimated habitats, as well as supplying jobs for communities that are unable to benefit from the positives of mining. [singh2016environmental] In the end, the negative consequences of mining can be somewhat reversed through sustainable practices, which also bring potential growth to struggling communities.

 # Method of approach